Why the best and most effective "cancer treatment" continues to be prevention

 It is my experience that feeding your dog a raw diet supplemented with food-based essential nutrients such as, GreenMin, SoulFood, GutSense, and FeelGood Omega, implementing the Healing Cycle, and creating Healthy Dog Tools, we are able to facilitate health through prevention.

-By the way, I have finished recording two Raw Diet Courses - the first one will be released soon and it will be a quick intro for newbies and busy people.
-The second one will be more detailed.
+By the way, I have finished recording the Raw Diet Courses - and it is a quick intro for newbies and busy people.

 The truth is, empowering you with knowledge achieves greater results than reactive medicine after receiving a grave diagnosis.